-- Throughout the global tropical and subtropical growing regions (top producers are Brazil and United States) worldwide production slightly down, but still topped 11.2 million tones in the United States during the 2012-2013 growing season.
+- Throughout the global tropical and subtropical growing regions (top producers are Brazil and United States) worldwide production slightly down, but still topped 11.2 million tons in the United States during the 2012-2013 growing season.

 - Orange juice has been implicated in 10 reported outbreaks, during which 810 persons became ill, in the United States from 1998 through 2012.

 - Confirmed pathogenic agents reported to the United States National Outbreak Reporting System in orange juice associated outbreaks are limited to Salmonella (S. saintpaul, S. typhimurium, S. muenchen, S. anatum, and S. enteritidis) and Norwalk-like virus; however, suspected chemical or toxin contaminates have been reported.

 The sweet orange (Citrus sinensis) is part of the genus Citrus that contains all citrus trees (e.g., oranges, grapefruits, lemons, limes, hybrids), which are interfertile.
 There are four distinct groups of sweet oranges including round oranges (most economically important), navel oranges, blood oranges, and acid-less oranges.
 While there is no universal agreement that the sour or bitter orange (Citrus aurantium) is a different species from C. sinensis, typically they are treated as separate species.
 While C. aurantium is produced and harvested in a similar manner as the sweet orange, uses differ.
 This article will focus on understanding the production process and health implications surrounding C. sinensis.